 - Enter your password when prompted.

-This deletes the existing index.
-Spotlight immediately begins rebuilding it.
-The process takes 20 to 45 minutes.
+This deletes the existing index and Spotlight begins rebuilding it immediately.
+The rebuild takes 20 to 45 minutes on a typical SSD.

 - Check indexing status with: